playframework/playframework/documentation/manual/gettingStarted/PlayConsole.md

 ## Development mode

 In this mode, sbt launches Play with the auto-reload feature enabled.
-For each request, Play will watch your project files and recompile required sources when they change.
+When you make a request, Play will automatically recompile and restart your server if any files have changed.
 If needed the application will restart automatically.

 With sbt in interactive mode, run the current application in development mode, use the `run` command: